dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 .fancy.tiny[![](img/position/z-index.gif)]

-Similar to layers and allows elements to be ordered.
+Similar to layers and allows elements (absolute and fixed) to be ordered.
 Parameter: signed integer

 ???
 * helps layer absolute and fixed elements
 * and 3d transformed layers
 * tricky beccause of [z-index context](https://philipwalton.com/articles/what-no-one-told-you-about-z-index/)
-* stacking order:
+* **stacking order**:
   * order of appearance in the doc
   * positioned (non-static) elements go in front of non-positioned
   * new context for each parent that is positioned or opacity less than 1